myipsprd/Rebuilding-Stronger-IA-Deliverables/website-plan.md

   - STEM Awards and Recognitions (Student and program awards)
 # Necessary Technical Infrastructure
 ## Sending Messaging from Website
-The website will be shifting away from SMTP authentication to send messages via the ipswebmaster@myips.org email.
+The website will be shifting away from SMTP authentication to send emails.
 As a result, it will be necessary to collaborate with the Information Technology department to whitelist emails originating from the website's IP address.
 This will enable the website to send crucial messages like reports, password resets, and other communications.
 Going forward, the website will be using WordPress's built-in email function to send emails.
 ## Content Managment System
 WordPress is a versatile Content Management System (CMS) utilized by many due to its user-friendly interface and customization capabilities.
 Its popularity has led to the development of multisite features that allow users to manage multiple websites using a single installation of WordPress.
 IPS website employs WordPress as its CMS, providing users with an effortless way to create and publish content without needing extensive technical expertise.